 I looked at them dumbfounded – not because they didn’t know, but because I didn’t know.
 I told them my best guess was it was simply an excuse to imbibe copious amounts of alcohol in the middle of March.

-To celebrate this St. Patrick’s Day, I started the day by making Bailey’s Irish Cream truffles.
-Bailey’s Irish Cream reminds me of two things: 1) getting kicked out of a liquor store with my dad this past Christmas Eve and 2) my first not-from-a-keg drink in college.
+To celebrate this St. Patrick’s Day, I made some Bailey’s Irish Cream truffles.
+Bailey’s Irish Cream reminds me of getting kicked out of a liquor store with my dad and my first not-from-a-keg drink in college.

 - cocoa powder or confectioners' sugar for rolling

 - Place the chopped chocolate in a large bowl.